+1.4.
 The management strategy

 The main objective of the Icelandic management regime is to secure the sustainability of the salmon resource through rational utilization and management.
-The river associations have the responsibility to manage the resource towards that goal within the framework of the Salmonid Fisheries Act, which is enforced by the salmonid division of the Agricultural Authority of Iceland.
+The river associations have the responsibility to manage the resource towards that goal within the framework of the Salmonid Fisheries Act, which is enforced by the salmonid division of the F&V Authority.
 The official authorities specify the number of rods permitted on a river but daily and monthly fishing periods are specified by law.
 The river associations often have additional rules restricting tackle and the number of salmon retained per day of fishing.
 All salmon fishing is thus restricted with respect to annual, weekly and daily fishing time and with respect to the number of set nets and rods used on any river.

+1.5.
 Habitat protection

 The prime responsibility for environmental protection rests with the Icelandic Environment and Food Agency.
-According to the Salmonid Fisheries Act, however, the responsibility to protect rivers and river beds is the task of the salmonid division of the Agricultural Authority of Iceland although flood control is within the auspices of the Icelandic Soil Service.
-The most important activities within river areas, which need to be supervised and monitored, are gravel mining, river diversions, improvement of fishing holes, river-bank repairs and construction of fishways.
-These are all subject to licensing by the Agricultural Authority.
+According to the Salmonid Fisheries Act, however, the responsibility to protect rivers and river beds is the task of the salmonid division of the F&V Authority although flood control is within the auspices of the Icelandic Soil Service.
+The most important activities within river areas, which need to be supervised and monitored, are gravel mining, river diversions, improvement of fishing holes, river-bank repairs and construction of fish-ways.
+These are all subject to licensing by the F&V Authority.